-In Junior High the curriculum evolves to accommodate the student's growing need for truth.
+In Middle School the curriculum evolves to accommodate the student's growing need for truth.
 At the same time, it seeks to keep alive the sense of connection between the adolescent's soul, and what she or he creates.
 We strive to help students integrate independent thinking, inner resources, imagination and a sense of social responsibility as they discover their own strengths and talents.

 Teachers and students engage in a lively and shared quest for knowledge, from science experiments to Shakespeare, from Pythagoras to world politics.
 The students' natural curiosity is now matched with an intense hunger for relevance and meaning in what they are studying.
 Connecting their learning experiences in a meaningful way is crucial in keeping them engaged as an active learner, and in guiding them in their own quest for where they fit in the world.
 Understanding and skill development are deepened in all core curricular areas.
 The students are encouraged to expand their capacities for observation and to use these to draw conclusions and form judgments.
 It is also a time to strengthen and maintain work and study habits.
 Students continue to compose their own main lesson books, drawing from lectures and other resources.
 The books they create now express more original thought and awareness of the relationships between disciplines.
 Yearly themes in the humanities include the Renaissance, the Age of Revolution, and the Modern Age.